interplaynetary/free-association/docs/use-cases/humanitarian.md

 Network can respond to multiple simultaneous crises:
 - Each organization declares capacity across all crises
 - System optimally allocates based on:
-  - Mutual recognition with affected organizations
+  - Reciprocal alignment with affected organizations
   - Geographic proximity
   - Resource compatibility
   - Declared needs